microsoft/WhatTheHack/015-Serverless/Student/01-Setup.md

 - Your laptop: Win, MacOS or Linux OR A development machine that you have **administrator rights**.
 - Active Azure Subscription with **contributor level access or equivalent** to create or modify resources.
-- [Node.js 8+](https://www.npmjs.com/): Install latest long-term support (LTS) runtime environment for local workstation development.
-A package manager is also required.
-Node.js installs NPM in the 8.x version.
-The Azure SDK generally requires a minimum version of Node.js of 8.x.
-Azure hosting services, such as Azure App service, provides runtimes with more recent versions of Node.js.
-If you target a minimum of 8.x for local and remove development, your code should run successfully.
-- Visual Studio (2017/2019) or Visual Studio Code
-- Azure development workload for Visual Studio 2017 or 2019
-- Azure Functions and Web jobs tools
-- .NET Framework 4.7 runtime (or higher)
-- .NET Core 2.1
-- Any extentions required by your language of choice

-*To setup Azure Functions on Visual studio Code, [follow this guide.](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp)*

 ## Introduction